1. Home

 • Where they're going.
 If you're considering single-trip insurance for your child, you can select the country, or countries, they'll be travelling to.
 But, if you're buying annual cover, you'll need to select the region they're travelling in.
 If they're travelling within Europe, a European policy should cover them.
 But if they'll be travelling further afield, they might need a worldwide policy.
 You can choose worldwide insurance either including or excluding the USA, Canada, Mexico and the Caribbean, depending on where they'll be going.

 • What they'll be doing.
 If they've got plans to do any extreme sports or adventurous activities, a standard travel insurance policy might not give sufficient cover.
 So, it might be worth considering policy add-ons like winter sports cover or activity travel insurance.
 These typically come at an added cost, but offer enhanced cover for the unique things that could go wrong, giving you peace of mind that your child is covered if anything were to happen.
+If they're planning a camping trip with friends, they may need specialist camping insurance to cover the equipment they'll be taking with them.
+It's best to check what's covered by the insurer before travelling.

 • How often they travel.
 If your child is only going on one trip without you, a single-trip policy should offer the cover they need.
 But, if your child regularly travels alone, for example if they're studying abroad or visiting family, annual cover could be more cost effective.
 It's worth comparing quotes to find the policy that best suits your child.
 Remember that cheaper doesn't always mean better though.
 Read the policy details carefully before buying insurance to ensure your child will have the right level of cover.